exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-go.md

 Let's say that again, run `go fmt`.
 [Golint](https://github.com/golang/lint) can inform you about style issues in your code that `go fmt` won't catch.
 You might also look at `go vet`, which warns about potential problems in your code.
+Read and heed [frequent comments from code reviews](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) (aka nitpicking.)
 For an exercise that involves concurrency, try `go test -race` even if passes its tests.
-Read and heed [frequent comments from code reviews](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) (aka nitpicking.)
+Keep readability in mind even if you optimize for benchmark performance.
+Sometimes optimization can help you discover solutions that are concise and readable, but there can be a temptation to abandon readability in the pursuit of performance.

 ### Bonus tests